demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 2. Search for **SentinelOne** and select your integration instance.
 3. Enable **Fetches incidents**.
 4. In the *Mirroring Direction* integration parameter, select in which direction the incidents should be mirrored:
-    - Incoming - Any changes in SentinelOne incidents (`Analyst verdict`, `Threat status`) will be reflected in XSOAR incidents.
+    - Incoming - Any changes in SentinelOne incidents (`Analyst verdict`, `Threat status`) will be reflected in Cortex XSOAR incidents.
-    - Outgoing - Any changes in XSOAR incidents will be reflected in SentinelOne incidents (`SentinelOne Threat Analyst Verdict`, `SentinelOne Threat Status`).
+    - Outgoing - Any changes in Cortex XSOAR incidents will be reflected in SentinelOne incidents (`SentinelOne Threat Analyst Verdict`, `SentinelOne Threat Status`).
-    - Incoming And Outgoing - Changes in XSOAR incidents and SentinelOne incidents  will be reflected in both directions.
+    - Incoming And Outgoing - Changes in Cortex XSOAR incidents and SentinelOne incidents will be reflected in both directions.
     - None - Turns off incident mirroring.

 Newly fetched incidents will be mirrored in the chosen direction.
 However, this selection does not affect existing incidents.

 **Important Notes**
- - To ensure the mirroring works as expected, `mappers` and `Incident type` are required, both for incoming and outgoing, to map the expected fields in XSOAR and SentinelOne.
+ - To ensure the mirroring works as expected, `mappers` and `Incident type` are required, both for incoming and outgoing incidents, to map the expected fields in Cortex XSOAR and SentinelOne.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.